-(b) New accounting standards
+(b) New IFRS accounting standards and interpretations

-Amendment to IFRS 7, IFRS 9 and IAS 39 - Interest rate benchmark reform (phase 1).
+Amendment to IFRS 7, IFRS 9 and IAS 39 - Interest rate benchmark reform (phase 1 & 2).

 Following the financial crisis, the reform and replacement of benchmark interest rates such as GBP LIBOR and other interbank offered rates ('IBORs') has become a priority for global regulators.
 There is currently uncertainty around the timing and precise nature of these changes.
 The IASB has embarked on a two-phase project to consider what, if any, reliefs to give from the effects of IBOR reform.